Tommytinny/DevArena/README.md

 ---

 ## 📖 **Introduction**
-Many students in computer science department struggle with programming due to insufficient hands-on practice in their courses.
+Many students in computer science departments struggle with programming due to insufficient hands-on practice in their courses.
 This platform bridges the gap by providing:
 - **Practical programming tasks** tailored to academic levels.
 - Automated and manual code evaluation tools for both students and instructors.
 - A robust system to track student progress and enforce deadlines.

 **Mission:** To empower students with practical coding skills through interactive projects based on their syllabus and automated feedback.

 ---

+## ✨ **Features**
+- **User Authentication:** Secure login and registration for students and instructors.
+- **Task Management:** Create, assign, and manage programming tasks.
+- **Automated Grading:** Real-time feedback and automated code evaluation.
+- **Progress Tracking:** Monitor student progress and performance.
+- **Collaboration Tools:** Discussion forums and peer reviews.
+- **Resource Sharing:** Upload and share study materials and resources.

+---

-## ⚙️ Workfloww
+## ⚙️ **Workflow**

 This product is built using the following widely used technologies: